gbdev/pandocs/content/MBC1.md

 ### 6000-7FFF - Banking Mode Select (Write Only)

-This 1bit Register selects between the two MBC1 banking modes, controlling the behaviour of the secondary 2 bit banking register (above).
-If the cart is not large enough to use the 2 bit register (<= 8 kiB RAM / <= 512 kiB ROM) this mode select has no observable effect.
+This 1 bit Register selects between the two MBC1 banking modes, controlling the behaviour of the secondary 2 bit banking register (above).
+If the cart is not large enough to use the 2 bit register (<= 8 KiB RAM / <= 512 KiB ROM) this mode select has no observable effect.
 The program may freely switch between the two modes at any time.